Best cheap gaming PC under $500 2024: Budget 1080p PC build

 What you get for your $500

 One of the most important areas to consider before any PC purchase is your budget.
 By that, we mean will you be able to build a PC that meets your performance requirements with the funds you have set aside. $500 is a decent chunk of money, and whilst a $500 gaming PC won’t be powering through 4K at 100FPS, it represents a simpler PC that gives you incredible value for money.
-If you need more power, it’s always better to save up and shoot for something like a $1000 gaming PC.
-Buying the parts now and then upgrading later will cost you more in the long run.
+We recommend increasing your budget to around $800 for a better overall experience, with around $1000 being the sweet spot.

 As you can imagine, putting together the best custom PC build for under $500 was no easy task.
 Many compromises were made along the way to be able to extract the maximum level of performance out of this build.
 It is entirely possible to craft a gaming PC with a dedicated GPU at this price point.
 The performance difference between the $400 and the $500 builds is considerable as you move away from integrated graphics.
 Around the $500 mark, large M2 SSDs and 16GB of RAM are now achievable.